 Changing the County's pension system is a complex issue based on a series of state laws and local negotiations.
 There are no "quick fixes."
 The County of Marin has already taken steps to reduce future pension costs.
 But the discussion needs to continue.
-County leaders are inviting all interested community members to learn about and weigh in on options for Marin to keep making progress toward a sustainable pension program.
+County leaders invited all interested community members to learn about and weigh in on options for Marin to keep making progress toward a sustainable pension program with public pension forums in 2011 and 2012.